pcarranza/dotfiles/README.md

 ## Tools

 * git-difference: to be used with Zack Holman's [spark colored version](https://github.com/pcarranza/spark), provides the number of changes per commit as a positive or negative number.
-* swap-io-usage: usin vmstat returns what percentage of the IO is used for swapping purposes
+* swap-io-usage: using vmstat returns what percentage of the IO is used for swapping purposes
 * swap-usage: must be run as root, provides the size of swapped memory per process
 * watch-uninterruptible: watches for processes in uninterruptible state (usually I/O)